urbit/developers.urbit.org/content/courses/asl.md

 implement basic user apps, produce minimal working example applications, and contribute at the level of basic Urbit userspace bounties.

-The next cohort for App School Live will begin the week of January 23, 2023.
+The current cohort for App School Live began the week of January 23, 2023.
-The cohort after that is scheduled for the end of May 2023.
+The cohort after that is scheduled for August 2023.

 - [Complete this form](https://forms.gle/3c8xBubvSiQfj7Tr6) to get on our mailing list about the next opportunity.